 Old Orchard Beach, Maine

 Plan a trip to Old Orchard Beach if you want the quintessential summer beach getaway.
 The Amtrak station is only one block away from the ocean and in a walkable coastal area with a pier (pictured above).
 There are many choices in accommodations on the beach.
+Note that trains do not stop here in the winter.

 Portland, Maine